 All residents are required to contribute to their care by paying the basic daily care fee, and then for some residents who have been assessed as having sufficient menas, they may also be asked to pay the means tested care fee.

-The Basic Daily Care Fee is fixed and mandatory and is set at 85% of the current age pension.
-As the BDCF is indexed to the pension, when the pension is increased on the 20th March and 20th September in each year, then there will be a small increase in the DBCF.
+The Basic Daily Care Fee is fixed and mandatory and is set at 85 % of the current age pension.
+As the BDCF is indexed to the pension, when the pension is increased on the 20th March and 20th September in each year, then there will be a small increase inline to the BDCF.

 The Means Tested Care Fee is calculated by the Commonwealth and is based upon information provided by the resident in the "Combined Asset and Income Assessment (SA457)" form.

 Families can obtain an estimate of the MTCF by accessing the Residential Care Fee Estimator on the My Aged Care website

 Aged Care Providers can request an accommodation payment from the resident - this accommodation payment can be made as either a lump sum payment (consider to be like a rental bond) or can take the form of an equivalent daily payment.
 The family can also choose to pay the accommodation payment as a combination of a lump sum payment and daily payment.

 Residents who have low means will have their accommodation payment paid by the Commonwealth.